Barath0n/blackjack-1/README.md

 This repository was originally created as a fork and is now maintained as an independent standalone project.

+The project contains both the preserved original version and a modern Remastered edition built with WPF and .NET 10.

 ## Project versions / Branches

 - `remaster` — active modernized version built with WPF and .NET 10